How do you calculate Remaining Contract Charges?

 • finally, we add VAT at the prevailing rate to get the final charge

-See below examples of Remaining Contract Charges.
+Here are some examples of Remaining Contract Charges.

 Example 1

 You have a monthly recurring plan at £30 a month, with three months left.
 We multiply £30 by three, totalling £90.
-We then take VAT off that figure leaving £75.
+We then take VAT off that figure, leaving £75.
 Then we take 4% off that figure and add VAT to get the final Remaining Contract Charge of £86.40

 Example 2

 You have a monthly recurring contract at £45 a month, with six and a half months left.
 You also have a monthly recurring discount of £10.
 We multiply £35 (£45-£10) by six and a half totalling £227.50.
-We then take VAT off that figure leaving it at £189.58.
+We then take VAT off that figure, leaving it at £189.58.
 We then take 4% off that figure and add VAT to get the final Remaining Contract Charge of £218.40.

 Terminating your Home Broadband agreement early